Boost Your Vitamin D for Better Health

 1. Sunlight

-The most common and natural way to soak up vitamin D is via the largest organ in your body: your skin!
+The most common and natural way to soak up vitamin D is via your body's largest organ: your skin!
 How much vitamin D you’re actually being exposed to (and soaking in) from the sun can vary greatly, though, depending on the time of day, your skin's pigmentation, your geographical location and whether or not you've applied sunscreen.

 Dr. Stephen Honig, director of the Osteoporosis Center for Joint Diseases, explains, "if you're going to get it from the sun, about 20 to 25 minutes of exposure is helpful.”2 When it comes to choosing a sunscreen that's right for you, sunscreens with a sun protection factor (SPF) of 8 or more appear to block UV rays.
 However, most people don’t apply sufficient amounts of sunscreen, cover all sun-exposed skin or reapply sunscreen regularly in an effort to avoid sun damage.
 Therefore, skin likely synthesizes some vitamin D even when it is protected by sunscreen as typically applied.3